formbricks/store/.github/MAINTAINER_GUIDE.md

 - 💡 **Ideas** - Share ideas for new features
 - 🙏 **Q&A** - Ask the community for help
-- 🙌 **Show and Tell** - Share what you've built with Store
+- 🙌 **Show and Tell** - Share what you've built with Hub
 - 📣 **Announcements** - Updates from maintainers
 - 🐛 **Bug Reports** - Community bug reports (redirect to Issues)

 ## Release Process

-Formbricks Store follows semantic versioning (semver) and uses GitHub Releases.
+Formbricks Hub follows semantic versioning (semver) and uses GitHub Releases.

 ### Version Numbers